 Pupils can choose to have a soup and main course or a main course and a dessert when available and fresh fruit salad is available daily .
 Our menus rotate on a 4 weekly cycle and are published on the Council’s website.
 If there is a requirement to amend a recipe or make a substitutions, we will let you know.
 A school meal costs £2.65 daily except for all pupils in Early Years establishments and Primaries 1-5 who are currently entitled to a free school lunch.

 We are proud to use Scottish produce where we can.
 Meals are freshly prepared and use seasonal ingredients where possible.
 Menus are published on our website and they highlight any seasonal ingredients.
 Full recipes are available by clicking on each dish.

 Menus are free from GM ingredients and undesirable additives and Allergens are clearly identified.

 A Food and Nutrition Co-ordinator is employed as part of the Catering team.
-Menu design requires to meet strict nutritional standards set by Scottish Government (for schools) and NHS (for Early Years) however menu planning involves consultation with pupils.
-The consultation gathers information from pupils on their views regarding the current food served, their meal ideas and their dining experience.
+Menu design requires to meet strict nutritional standards set by Scottish Government (for schools) and NHS (for Early Years) however menu planning involves consultation with pupils and parents/guardians.
+The consultation gathers information on views regarding the current food served, meal ideas and the dining experience.
 The children's views and ideas are an important factor when developing menus.